slatedocs/slate/source/includes/openings.md

   }' https://api.recruiterbox.com/v1/openings/a42f3/apply -u {api_key}:
 ```

-> The above command returns JSON structured like this:
+> The above command returns JSON structured like this: (response for bad request with status code 400)

 ```json
   {